-Kitende B is a village with 100 household under the support of Uganda Volunteers Foundation (UVF), people staying in this village always faced problems of clean and safe water, and the water they used was never good for domestic use because they shared the pond with animals living the community’s life at risks of diseases since the water source was unprotected.
-UVF with support from Ms. Sandy Bevan managed to install the water tank to create easy access to clean and safe water in the Village.
+Kitende B is a village with 100 household under the support of Global Network for Uganda Volunteers Foundation (GNUVF), people staying in this village always faced problems of clean and safe water, and the water they used was never good for domestic use because they shared the pond with animals living the community’s life at risks of diseases since the water source was unprotected.
+GNUVF with support from Ms. Sandy Bevan managed to install the water tank to create easy access to clean and safe water in the Village.

 Nature of intervention;

 The community was provided with a water tank to harvest water during rainy period to save them from moving long distances in search for water for domestic usage.
 The GNUVF through the support of Ms. Sandy Bevan, 5000 liters tank was installed to support nearby households and also reduce on the risks sometimes children may face on the way from or to the usual water source connected to child protection issues in the community since children would move up to late hours to fetch water.